AlSiSan/PowerManagement/README.md

  - Open to open the main window.
  - Quit to close the application.
  - The energy plan you want to use.

+If you want it to start with Windows:
+ - Copy the executable or a shortcut to "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup"